-Glen Sproul dit MacDonald (Ph.D., Toronto, 1984) is a Distinguished Professor and Inaugural UCLA John Muir Memorial Chair in Geography, Chair of the UCLA Canadian Studies Program and Director of the White Mountains Research Center.
+Glen Sproul dit MacDonald (Ph.D., Toronto, 1984) is a Distinguished Professor and holds the Endowed Chair in Geography of California and the American West.
+He is Chair of the UCLA Canadian Studies Program and Director of the White Mountains Research Center.
 He conducts research and teaches on climatic and environmental change including the impacts of human produced increases in atmospheric greenhouse gasses, water resources, coastal marsh systems, vegetation and fire, and the geography and history of the North American West.

 B.A.
 Hons.
 University of California Berkeley Geography

 M.Sc.
 University of Calgary Geography